If you work with drones, chances are you've heard of or even worked directly with LiDAR surveying.

 Terrain and size of the target area: If the terrain for your next project is hilly terrain or cliffs, multi-rotor, and VTOL drones are more suitable because they do not require much space for take-off and landing.
 But the short range and slow speed of multi-rotor are not suitable for large area mapping.
 On the contrary, fixed-wing drones require a lot of space for takeoff and landing, but they have a longer range and faster speed, which can cover a large area in a short time.

-The weight of your payload: Knowing the weight of the sensors (including LiDAR hardware, batteries, mounts, antennas, and cameras, and whether the payload is within the carrying capacity of your drone is critical.
-If the drone cannot lift the full payload, it is impossible to fly, let alone collect data.
+The weight of your payload: Is the payload within the carrying capacity of your drone?
+Understanding the weight of the sensors (including LiDAR hardware, batteries, mounts, antennas, and cameras) determines whether you need a heavy lift drone.
+If the drone can't lift the full payload, it won't be able to fly, let alone collect data.

 The height of upright objects: If the target area for LiDAR mapping has tall upright objects, such as trees or buildings, you should make sure the LiDAR UAV can fly high enough to maintain a safe flight height of at least 5 meters from the object.

 Ease of integration: If you want to attach a LiDAR sensor to your UAV, you have to consider the size of the LiDAR, the UAV compatibility, and the mounting options possible for the LiDAR.
 There are systems designed for UAV-based LiDAR, but many of them do not integrate seamlessly between the UAV and the sensors, which means you need to do a lot of work to connect the two.